Improved Convergence Rate of Nested Simulation with LSE on Sieve: Problem Formulation

 \section{Problem Formulation}

-In this paper, we consider the following forms of functional $\CalT$ in \eqref{eqgoal}: \begin{enumerate} \item $\mathcal{T}(Z) = \E[\eta(Z)]$ for some function $\eta:\Real^d\mapsto \Real$; \item $\mathcal{T}(Z) = \inf\{z\in\Real:\pr(Z\leq z)\geq \tau\}$, i.e., the VaR of $Z$ at level $\tau\in(0,1)$. \end{enumerate} Functionals in the Form \ref{form:exp} are known as \emph{nested expectations} and are employed in supervised learning, including stochastic kriging and classification.
+In this paper, we consider the following forms of functional $\CalT$ in \eqref{eqgoal}: \begin{enumerate} \item $\mathcal{T}(Z) = \mathit{E}[\eta(Z)]$ for some function $\eta:\Real^d\mapsto \Real$; \item $\mathcal{T}(Z) = \inf\{z\in\Real:\pr(Z\leqslant z)\geqslant \tau\}$, i.e., the VaR of $Z$ at level $\tau\in(0,1)$. \end{enumerate} In our study, input $Z$ is the conditional random variable $\mathit{E}[Y|X]$.
+Functionals in the Form \ref{form:exp} are known as \emph{nested expectations} and are employed in supervised learning, including stochastic kriging and classification.
 On the other hand, functionals represented by Form \ref{form:risk} are linked to \emph{risk measures} and find applications in risk management.